BuiTheBoi/Data-Converter/README.md

-# Data-Converter
+# Data Converter

 An interactive C++ menu-driven program that can convert between all of the following numerical-bases: binary (base-2), octal (base-8), decimal (base-10), or hexadecimal (base-16). (**NOTE: This repository is exclusively for CPSC 362 students only for the sole purpose of assignment 3.
-Until this assignment is due, I will make this repo open for ANYONE to contribute to.**)
+After this assignment is due (May 10, 2022 at 11:59 PM), I will make this repo open for ANYONE to contribute to.**)

 ## Set Up Guidlines